BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 It is therefore important to consult a qualified and experienced doctor for Botox injections.

-How is a Botox injection carried out?
+How does a Botox injection take place ?

 photo of botox session

-What precautions should be taken after a botox injection?
+What precautions should be taken after a Botox injection ?

 photo how to remove botox